thevoidnn/wine20-bcrypt-doom/README.md

 ### This whole library should be reimplemented using some crypto lib, which at least has a hash duplicating functionality.
 ### Current workaround is a crap, but it works :)

+### Current progress:

+Shortly after loading the game is going online to obtain auth tickets from `services.bethesda.net` and intialize your saved profiles.
+At this point it will hang on the red screen (still trying to figure out why it's doing so).
+The only way to prevent it from hanging is to disallow the game to initialize the auth ticket and stuff.
+Which means:
+- settings won't save between game restarts
+- no save games (checkpoints are okay while the game is still running)
+- no multiplayer

+To prevent it from hanging you can edit /etc/hosts and add this lines:

+    127.0.0.1 dfw-gobbler.doom.amok.systems
+    127.0.0.1 services.bethesda.net

+`+set devMode_enable 1` won't help because it still communicates with bethesda servers, but will allow you to open all maps.
+(it was useful in a previous version of the patch with a bug in it which i've never posted)

+### If you have any build errors - check the build dependencies.
+on ubuntu libgnutls28-dev is required: https://github.com/thevoidnn/wine20-bcrypt-doom/issues/2

+### How to build

 First, create a directory, where you will build wine:
 ```
 $ mkdir ~/wine20